Police Department Brenham Texas

 At the trial, Kevin Mertz admitted to initiating physical contact in the dispute with Mayo.
 Mertz said that he had never taken away Mayo’s permission to come into his home.

-Mertz admitted to trying to get the charges against Mayo dropped on the basis that he lied in the police report to the Washington County Sheriff’s Office.
+Mertz admitted to trying to get the charges against Mayo dropped on the basis that he lied in the report to the Washington County Sheriff’s Office.

 Why didn’t County Attorney Renee Mueller file charges against Kevin Mertz for giving a false police statement?